MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Command.md

 Get-Command -ParameterName *Auth* -ParameterType AuthenticationMechanism
 ```

-You can use a command like this one to find cmdlets that let you specify the method that is used to
+You can use a command like this one to find cmdlets that let you specify the method that's used to
 authenticate the user.

 The **ParameterType** parameter distinguishes parameters that take an **AuthenticationMechanism**